Luccas-Wang/MRS/final/README.md

         6. Creation of csv file for the submission.

 2. Python modules :
-    - data_process.py : This module transforms the data of a csv file into a sparse ratings matrix and functions to convert the final made predictions the correct format.
-It contains the following important functions:
+    - data_process.py : This module transforms the data of a csv file into a sparse ratings matrix, split the data and functions to convert the final made predictions the correct format.

-        - preprocess_data(data):
-            Parameters:
-            Returns:

-    - SGD_helpers.py : This module executes the program
+    - SGD_helpers.py : This module initialize the parameters for matrix factorization, compute RMSE and compute the SGD.

-        - preprocess_data(data):
-            Parameters:
-            Returns:

-    - MF_helpers.py : This module executes the program
+    - MF_helpers.py : This module computes the bias of users and items and computes the global average.
-        - preprocess_data(data):
-            Parameters:
-            Returns: